 Demo tapes is a new project which brings together newly-digitised sound archives and music groups around the north west region to create new works around the theme of protest.

-The blogs below give introductions to some of the recordings we have digitised recently which might inspire you.
-You can also find a playlist for each north west collection digitised by Unlocking Our Sound Heritage over at our Listen page.
+You can also find a playlist for each North West collection digitised by Unlocking Our Sound Heritage over at our Listen page.

 The Archives+ Soundcloud holds all kinds of clips from the sound archives held at Manchester Central Library.
 Here are some other sound archive resources you might find useful: